 Laurie Lane-Zucker is Founder and CEO of Impact Entrepreneur, LLC, an impact economy business that includes the Impact Entrepreneur Center for Social and Environmental Innovation; the Impact Entrepreneur Network, a 21,000 member global network of entrepreneurs, investors and scholars; and a consulting company that works with blended value companies, impact investors and academic institutions.

 With Impact Entrepreneur, Laurie has successfully accomplished a first in business: establishing a brand that has become a ubiquitous symbol for sustainable and equitable business transformation, and a vocational identifier for thousands of "systems-minded" innovators — impact entrepreneurs — around the world.
-Never before in business history has a brand created a powerful social movement in its own name.
+Never before has a brand successfully launched a transformational social movement in its own name.
 Laurie speaks on impact entrepreneurship, impact investing and impact economy at a wide range of venues (universities, sustainable business conferences, family wealth summits, and more), and hosts two popular webinar series that attract a global audience and feature the leading thinkers and practitioners in impact investing and entrepreneurship.

 Laurie is the bestselling and mutiple award-winning publisher and editor of books and magazines on sustainability and social impact, having published, edited and written the introductions for celebrated works by Wendell Berry, Terry Tempest Williams, Barry Lopez and David James Duncan.
 He is the author of numerous articles on entrepreneurship and impact investing, and is the co-founder of the Place-Based Education movement, having coined the term (with Dr. John Elder) and published, edited and written the foreword for the first book on that growing pedagogy.
 His current writing projects include a chapter (co-written with Andrea McGrath) on Entrepreneurship and Sustainability for a forthcoming textbook, Sustainability: Business and Investment Implications by World Scientific Publishing.